Core Beliefs

 About Salvation by Grace Through Faith

 Since God is faithful and His love for us is great, He sent His Son, Jesus, to rescue us from those consequences and make us citizens of His Kingdom, which is the “good news” (the gospel).
-Our broken relationship with God is restored through Jesus’ death on the cross, a perfect act of redemption for each of us.
+Our relationship with God is restored through Jesus’ death on the cross, a perfect act of redemption for each of us, and we are liberated from the captivity of the reign of sin and death.
 In Jesus Christ, God has begun His work of redeeming and restoring all of humanity and creation, making all things new.
 Jesus declared that no one comes to the Father except through Him.
 We receive the free gift of forgiveness by grace through faith, meaning that we cannot earn salvation or through our own works make ourselves righteous before holy God.
 In Jesus Christ, God has done for us what we can never do for ourselves.
 We believe that the bible teaches that saving faith compels us to repent (changing our mind and heart) of our sin and be buried with Christ in baptism by immersion.

 About the Eucharist